 As we further reflect on the year past, we are proud of the accomplishments of Radius Credit Union.
 While we continue to focus on serving the needs of our members, the economic and business conditions we face have an impact to our Credit Union.
+With pandemic restrictions being lifted this year we have been able to almost return to normal with our community support and involvement, meet face to face with our membership, staff, suppliers and our Board of Directors.
+This is truly a breath of fresh air for us all.
+We are very proud to expand our brand to Earl Grey and are looking forward to working with the staff and members of that organization.
 Despite the challenges we encountered throughout the past year, we were still able to grow our organization, expand the services delivered to our members, keep our staff and members safe and find efficiencies that could be reinvested back into our organization for the benefit of our members, and owners.